JanLawrence/optimy_assessment/README.md

 - I have created a Test.php class.
 So that it is clean when testing each functions by creating your custom methods inside the Test class and calling it from index.php

+## Other notes

+- I have implemented using namespaces for easy calling of classes

 ## Notes: